spatie/laravel-medialibrary/README.md

 Manually copy the package config file to `app\config\laravel-medialibrary.php` (you may need to create the config directory if it does not already exist).

-Copy the [Laravel filesystem config file](https://github.com/laravel/laravel/blob/v5.4.15/config/filesystems.php) into `app\config\filesystem.php`.
-You should add a disk configuration to the filesystem config matching the `defaultFilesystem` specified in the laravel-medialibrary config file.
+Copy the [Laravel filesystem config file](https://github.com/laravel/laravel/blob/v6.4.15/config/filesystems.php) into `app\config\filesystem.php`.
+You should add a disk configuration to the filesystem config matching the `default_filesystem` specified in the laravel-medialibrary config file.

 Finally, update `boostrap/app.php` to load both config files: